How PDCA Cycle Can Improve Process Efficiency

 Now that you have empirical data on how well your new process works, you can benchmark it to the old.

 It’s crucial to be very critical of this part, though.
+At Tallyfy, we’ve seen teams celebrate early wins only to discover hidden problems weeks later.
 At a glance, your solution might be working as planned.
-Later, however, you might discover that it only works in the short-term.
+But you might discover later that it only works in the short-term.

 For example, with your new process, you might be able to increase product output.
 While this sounds amazing at first, you might later realize that the new process also has a significantly higher defect rate, bringing you all the way back to square one.